Provably Safe Generative Sampling with Constricting Barrier Functions

 \subsection{Smooth robot policy generation}

 We demonstrate our framework on robotic manipulation using the pre-trained Diffusion Policy model~\citep{CC-etal:2025} for the Push-T task.
 The Push-T task requires a planar robotic arm to push a T-shaped block to a target pose, as depicted in Figure~\ref{fig:pusht_smooth}(a).
-The diffusion policy generates a sequence of actions $x(0) = \{a_0, a_1, \ldots, a_{S}\}$, where $S = 15$ is the action horizon and each action $a_s \in \mathbb{R}^2$ represents an end-effector velocity command.
+The diffusion policy generates a sequence of waypoints $x(0) = \{a_0, a_1, \ldots, a_{S}\}$, where $S = 15$ is the action horizon and each waypoint $a_s \in \mathbb{R}^2$ represents a position that is tracked by a low-level controller.
 We seek safe samples of action chunks $x(0)$ by applying Algorithm~\ref{algo:guided-sampling-algo} during the diffusion sampling process, without any retraining or modification to the model architecture.
-On physical robotic hardware, abrupt changes in velocity commands pose concrete safety risks.
+On physical robotic hardware, abrupt changes in waypoints pose concrete safety risks.
 Large accelerations violate actuator rate limits, inducing torque spikes that can damage motors and gearboxes.
 In contact-rich tasks such as Push-T, jerky motions destabilize the grasp or push contact, leading to task failure or uncontrolled object motion.
 Smoothness of the commanded action sequence is therefore not merely a quality metric but an operational safety requirement for real-world deployment.
-We encode this requirement as a hard constraint by bounding the average control variation, or the jerk, across the action horizon.
+We encode this requirement as a hard constraint by bounding the average curvature variation across the action horizon.
 Specifically, we define the barrier function as:

-where $e_{\text{smooth}} = 1.5$ is the tolerance that bounds the maximum allowed jerk magnitude, and $\Delta_s$ is the time discretization of the environment.
-The safe set $\C = \{x \mid h(x) \geq 0\}$ encodes the set of all action sequences whose average control variation magnitude remains below the prescribed threshold $e_\text{smooth}$.
+where $e_{\text{smooth}} = 1.5$ is the tolerance that bounds the maximum allowed average curvature.
+The safe set $\C = \{x \mid h(x) \geq 0\}$ encodes the set of all action sequences whose average curvature remains below the prescribed threshold $e_\text{smooth}$.
 We apply our Algorithm~\ref{algo:guided-sampling-algo} with the same linear constriction scheme as in the previous experiments.